dobodu/Lilygo-Amoled-Micropython/README.md

   Turn off the backlight, this is equal to `brightness(0)`.

-- `refresh()`
+- `refresh([x0,y0,x1,y1])`

-  Force refresh of the whole screen.
+  Force refresh of the screen
-  Use full when i it parameter auto_refresh=false has been used
+  The screen is entirely refresh if no arguments are passed through, otherwise only specifyed area is refreshed Usefull when parameter auto_refresh=false has been used during the display declaration.

 - `invert_color()`